-Compiled by Hanlie Wentzel on 2 April 2014.
+Compiled by Hanlie Wentzel on 2 April 2014, updated in 2020.

 Education is not the filling of a pail, but the lighting of a fire. ~ William Butler Yeats

 To educate a man in mind, and not in morals, is to educate a menace to society. ~ President Theodore Roosevelt

 Parents give up their rights when they drop the children off at public school. ~ Melinda Harmon, U.S. Federal Judge, 1996

 An eternal question about children is, how should we educate them?
 Politicians and educators consider more school days in a year, more science and math, the use of computers and other technology in the classroom, more exams and tests, more certification for teachers, and less money for art.
 All of these responses come from the place where we want to make the child into the best adult possible, not in the ancient Greek sense of virtuous and wise, but in the sense of one who is an efficient part of the machinery of society.
 But on all these counts, soul is neglected. ~ Thomas Moore

 Our Lord wants us all to be the leaven in the dough of society.
 But He wants us to do this when we are properly prepared.
 Our job as parents is to prepare our children to be ready for the service to which God will call them.
 We need to furnish the children’s minds and hearts with the true, the good and the beautiful, so that they may speak “in season and out of season” of the faith they have been given.
 (Laura Berquist “Character Formation” Sursum Corda Fall 1998)

 First things first…well done on making the choice to homeschool!
 This is never easy, you may get very conflicting advice from well meaning friends and family.
 And face it, when you are just starting out, it will feel overwhelming and you need time to develop a whole new body of knowledge and a new skill set.